besttime-app/BestTime-Documentation/source/includes/_introduction.md

 The forecast results include:

-- Week analysis with a ranking of most busy days of the week
+- Week analysis
+    - Peak busyness per day percentage
+    - Average busyness (volume) per day percentage
     - Ranking based on the maximum peak of the day
     - Ranking based on the total visitor's volume of the day
 - Hour analysis